vivekagr/AWS-SAA-C02-Course/README.md

 ### EC2 Network Interfaces, Instance IPs and DNS

 An EC2 instance starts with at least one ENI - elastic network interface.
+This first interface is called Primary ENI.

 An instance may have ENIs in separate subnets, but everything must be within one AZ.

-When you launch an instance with Security Groups, they are on the network interface and not the instance.
+When you launch an instance with e.g. Security Groups, they are attached to network interface and not the instance.

 #### Elastic Network Interface (ENI)

-Has these properties
+**Each ENI has following properties**:

 - MAC address
-- Primary IPv4 private address
+- Primary IPv4 **private** address
   - From the range of the subnet the ENI is within.
   - Will be static and not change for the lifetime of the instance
-    - `10.16.0.10`
+    - e.g. `10.16.0.10`
-  - Given a DNS name that is associated with the address.
+  - **Given a DNS name that is associated with the address**.
-    - `ip-10-16-0-10.ec2.internal`
+    - e.g. `ip-10-16-0-10.ec2.internal`
-    - Only resolvable inside the VPC and always points at private IP address
+    - **Only resolvable inside the VPC and always points at private IP address**
 - 0 or more secondary private IP addresses
 - 0 or 1 public IPv4 address
   - The instance must manually be set to receive an IPv4 address or spun into a subnet which automatically allocates an IPv4.
-This is a dynamic IP that is not fixed.
+**This is a dynamic IP that is not fixed.**
-If you stop an instance the address is removed.
+  - If you stop an instance the address is removed.
-When you start up again, it is given a brand new IPv4 address.
+  - When you start up again, it is given a brand new IPv4 address.
-Restarting the instance will not change the IP address.
+  - Restarting the instance will not change the IP address.
-Changing between EC2 hosts will change the address.
+  - Changing between EC2 hosts will change the address.
-This will be allocated a public DNS name.
-The Public DNS name will resolve to the primary private IPv4 address of the instance.
+  - This will be allocated a **public DNS name !!!!!!!!!!!**.
-Outside of the VPC, the DNS will resolve to the public IP address.
+    - Outside of the VPC, the DNS will resolve to the public IP address.
+    - Inside of the VPC, the DNS will resolve to the private IP address.
-This allows one single DNS name for an instance, and allows traffic to resolve to an internal address inside the VPC and the public will resolve to a public IP address.
+    - **!!!!!!!!!!
+This allows one single DNS name for an instance, and allows traffic to resolve to an internal address inside the VPC and the public will resolve to a public IP address.**
 - 1 elastic IP per private IPv4 address
-  - Can have 1 public elastic interface per private IP address on this interface.
-This is allocated to your AWS account.
+  - in contrary to regular public IPv4 addresses, **elastic addresses are static** and don't change
+  - ... therefore **we are charged for them even if they're not attached to any instance**
+  - If you use Elastic IP then you will always know what it is, as it stays the same, this helps in case you need to access services through the NAT inwards (forwarding).
-Can associate with a private IP on the primary interface or secondary interface.
+  - Can associate with a private IP on the **primary interface** or **secondary interface**.
-If you are using a public IPv4 and assign an elastic IP, the original IPv4 address will be lost.
-There is no way to recover the original address.
+  - **in case of primary interface, if you are using a public IPv4 and assign an elastic IP, the original IPv4 address will be replaced with elastic IP**
+      - **if you remove the elastic IP, a regular (dyniamic) public IP address will be reassigned, but it won't be the exact same one as before**
 - 0 or more IPv6 address on the interface
   - These are by default public addresses.
 - Security groups
   - Applied to network interfaces.
   - Will impact all IP addresses on that interface.
-  - If you need different IP addresses impacted by different security groups, then you need to make multiple interfaces and apply different security groups to those interfaces.
+  - If you need different IP addresses impacted by different security groups, then you need to make multiple interfaces with these IP addresses being separated and apply different security groups to those interfaces.
 - Source / destination checks
   - If traffic is on the interface, it will be discarded if it is not